-The national clinical audits eligible for participation by Northumberland, Tyne and Wear NHS Trust during 2017/18 are shown in Table 11.
+The national clinical audits eligible for participation by Northumberland, Tyne and Wear NHS Foundation Trust during 2017/18 are shown in Table 12.

-The Trust participated in 100% of national clinical audits which Northumberland, Tyne and Wear NHS Foundation Trust were eligible to participate in during the 2017/18 period.
+The Trust participated in 100% of national clinical audits which Northumberland.
+Tyne and Wear NHS Foundation Trust were eligible to participate in during the 2017/18 period.

-The national clinical audits that Northumberland, Tyne and Wear NHS Foundation Trust participated in, and for which data collection was completed during 2017/18, are listed in Table 12 below alongside the number of cases submitted to
+The national clinical audits that Northumberland, Tyne and Wear NHS Foundation Trust participated in, and for which data collection was completed during

-Table 11: National Clinical Audits 2017/18
+Table 12: National clinical audits 2017/18

-1 POMH-UK Topic 17a: Use of depot /

-long-acting anti-psychotic injections for

-relapse prevention

-2 POMH-UK Topic 15b: Prescribing

-Valproate for Bipolar Disorder

-3 Specialist Rehabilitation for Patients with

-l Complex Needs following Major Injury:

-Response Times for Assessment and

-Admission, Functional Gain and Cost-

-Efficiency

-4 National Clinical Audit of Anxiety &

-Depression (NCAAD)

-5 National Clinical Audit of Psychosis

-(NCAP)

-6 CCQI Early Intervention in Psychosis

-Network: Self-Assessment Audit 2017-

-2018
+1 POMH-UK Topic 17a: Use of depot/long-acting anti-psychotic injections for relapse prevention 2 POMH-UK Topic 15b: Prescribing Valproate for Bipolar Disorder 3 Specialist Rehabilitation for Patients with Complex Needs following Major Injury: Response Times for Assessment and Admission, Functional Gain and Cost-Efficiency 4 National Clinical Audit of Anxiety and Depression (NCAAD) 5 National Clinical Audit of Psychosis (NCAP) 6 CCQI Early Intervention in Psychosis Network: Self-Assessment Audit 2017-2018

-7 POMH-UK Topic 16b: Rapid
+POMH-UK Topic 16b: Rapid Tranquilisation

-Tranquilisation

-ľ Data source: NTW

-each audit, and as a percentage of the number of registered cases required by the terms of that audit if applicable.
+2017/18, are listed in Table 13 below with the number of cases submitted to each audit, and as a percentage of the number of registered cases required by the terms of that audit if applicable.